 Take your stakeholders to a place and time

-Historic preservation helps us understand our cultural history and how it shapes our present.
+Historic preservation helps us understand our history and how it shapes our present.
 And by its very nature, it relies heavily on the use of visual media.
-We can’t go back in time to see the historical context in-person: interpretive storytelling must be done through writing, photos and videos.
-And to do this effectively, you need a great repository that includes the media files along with the relevant context.
+We can’t go back in time to see the historical context in-person: interpretive storytelling must be done through writing, photos, and videos.
+And to do this effectively, you need a great repository that includes the media files and the relevant context.

 Curation in the DAM